zamachnoi/FitnessManager/README.md

 # Developer's Guide for Fitness Manager Application

-This guide provides a step-by-step walkthrough for setting up the development environment, creating, and running the Fitness Manager application, including database setup, server configuration, and client application development.
-Specifically, we'll cover how to effectively create and manage routes within the server component.
+This guide tells you how to setup the fitness manager application.

 ## Prerequisites